 Treatment for the first few days after a hamstring injury

-Best practice after sustaining a hamstring injury is to take pain relief and follow the P.R.I.C.E rule (Protection, Rest, Ice, Compression, Elevation) for the first 72 hours.
-If it is painful to walk, it is advisable to use crutches in the early stages.
-Visit a Physiotherapist after the first three days have passed, as the injury will likely be too painful to assess or treat properly.
+Best practice after sustaining a hamstring injury is to take pain relief and follow the P.O.L.I.C.E rule (Protection, Optimal loading, Ice, Compression, Elevation) for the first 72 hours.
+If it is very painful to walk, it is advisable to use crutches in the early stages to speed up the recovery process.
+Visit a Physiotherapist after the first three days have passed, as the injury will likely be too painful to assess or treat properly before this.
+The current evidence from the British Journal of Sports Medicine suggest not to take anit-inflammatory medication as this will interrupt the inflammatory stage of healing which is an important part of the process.

 Exercises to do after a hamstring injury

 The following exercises can be attempted on the fourth day, only if they do not increase the pain.
 If pain increases, it is advisable to stop and contact us for a full assessment.
 These exercises should be done in a pain-free range a few times a day.
 5-8 reps approximately, to begin with, guided by the pain.
 This means the pain should be minimal and resolve quickly afterward.

 Lie on your back, bend your knee and slide your foot towards your bum, then straighten your knee and repeat.
 You can use a towel on a wooden or tiled floor.
 Repeat 5-8 times, 2-3 times daily as pain allows.